Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: Introduction

-The advent of accelerators and accelerator-based light sources represents a revolution in science, industry, medicine, and materials research development.
-Electron bunch compressors are widely used in these modern accelerators, e.g., in linear colliders \cite{Braun:1999eq,Stulle:2007se}, linacs \cite{SLAC,Arrington:2021alx}, beam-driven plasma-wakefield accelerators \cite{Lindstrom:2020pzp,Lindstrom:2016nwa}, and a key one is for free electron lasers (FELs) \cite{Borland:2001xv,Three-chicanes,Swiss-report,Spring-report,LCLS-report}.
-Combined with the position-energy correlation provided by the RF cavity, the following chicane helps to translate the energy difference into a difference in the time of flight of the particles, and the head and tail of the bunch are brought closer to each other.
-Thus the bunch compression is enabled.
-Previously, the conventional design of symmetric $C$-chicanes with four bending magnets has achieved great success in major FELs because such chicanes are simple, effective and of course, dispersion-free at all orders \cite{Raubenheimer}.
-However, with the high compression factor and $\sim$1 kA level peak current required for FELs, one of the main causes of poor FEL performance is the transverse emittance dilution induced by the coherent synchrotron radiation (CSR) effect in chicanes \cite{Saldin:1996gs,Dohlus:1996wr,cite:Heung}.
-When an electron bunch travels in a curved path, it is possible for the coherent radiation generated at the tail reaches and interacted with the head of the bunch, spoiling the transverse beam quality.
-In the longitudinal plane, the CSR-driven microbunching instability (MBI) resulting from density-energy modulations can be a potentially important detrimental phenomenon \cite{Tsai:2017hef,Roussel:2015vix,Tsai:2020ddc,Tsai:2017wyq,Heifets:2002qt,Huang:2002kp,Venturini:2007zzd,Venturini:2007zzb,caity}.
-Suppressing this effect is necessary otherwise the compression schemes are susceptible to beam quality degradation, especially in the case of high bunch current and short bunch length.
-During the compression process, the majority of the emittance growth in the chicane occurs in the last two dipoles, because that is where the bunch is shortest \cite{Borland:2001xv}.
-This has stimulated various measures, including analytical, numerical, and experimental studies to suppress the CSR effect in recent decades.
+Currently, the symmetric C-chicanes with four bending magnets are the most commonly used bunch compressors in accelerator systems, because such chicanes are simple, effective and of course, dispersion-free at all orders \cite{Raubenheimer}.
+However, with the high compression factor and $\sim$kiloampere level peak current required for FELs, the expected FEL performance is hard to preserve due to the coherent synchrotron radiation (CSR) effect \cite{Saldin:1996gs,Dohlus:1996wr,cite:Heung,Heifets:2002qt,Braun:2000dv}.
+When an electron bunch travels in a curved path, it is possible for the coherent radiation emitted by the trailing particles can interact with the leading particles within the dipole, spoiling the transverse beam quality.
+This effect is particularly noticeable in cases of high bunch current and short bunch length.
+As a consequence of the CSR effect, the emission of the CSR leads to transverse emittance growth, which is more obvious in the final two dipoles of the chicane, where the bunch becomes shorter \cite{Borland:2001xv}.
+Not only are there transverse effects, but also the short-range wake driven microbunching instability (MBI) resulting from density-energy modulations, in the longitudinal plane, can also be a potentially detrimental phenomenon \cite{Tsai:2017hef,Roussel:2015vix,Tsai:2020ddc,Tsai:2017wyq,Heifets:2002qt,Huang:2002kp,Venturini:2007zzd,Venturini:2007zzb,caity}.
+To alleviate this difficulty, various efforts have been stimulated, including analytical, numerical, and experimental studies to suppress the CSR effect in the past decade \cite{PRL,Mitchell:2013tla,Penco:2014sza,Cornacchia:2002xb,Xiang:2011zzd,Stulle:2007se,Venturini:2016dqu,DiMitri:2013qj,Jiao:2014gja,Hajima:2003,Emma:1997hj,Jing:2013cma,Dohlus:1998,Zhang:2023cgl,Mitri-DBA,DiMitri:2013qj,DiMitri:2016gia,Khan:2022tkg,Hajima,Huang:2014bja}.